25 Jun 2018 Vanya Nikolova

 Huobi HBUS Appoints Frank Fu as CEO for US Exchange

-The official announcement today states that Mr Fu will be based in San Francisco, where he will lead the team to success, thanks to his global management experience and blockchain expertise.
+The official announcement today states that Frank Fu will be based in San Francisco, where he will lead the team to success, thanks to his global management experience and blockchain expertise.

 Frank Fu is a renowned figure in the tech world, having held various executive positions at the Chinese giant in photo-retouching mobile apps, Meitu.
 He is expected to bring the same success to HBUS, as he did for Meitu in his role as Managing Director of Meitu Global and international investment.

-Global branding, optimization of product development and operations, market share growth and user acquisition are key areas that Mr Fu already proved to have mastered, by managing to attract 500 million users of the mobile app around the world.
+Global branding, optimization of product development and operations, market share growth, and user acquisition are key areas that Fu already proved to have mastered, by managing to attract 500 million users of the mobile app around the world.

 The Chinese exchange, based in Singapore, has been actively pursuing overseas expansion in 2018.
 In late March 2018, Huobi announces that its operations are expanding by moving to the U.S, starting the HBUS venture in San Francisco.
 Furthermore, the exchange launches a South Korean subsidiary and discloses plans for opening a London-based office.